 When people criticize the book's advice they often point to a person they know who applies the principles in a clumsy way; They'll smile a phony, forced smile and ask their co-workers about their hobbies, even though they blatantly don't care about them, all while repeating their name way too many times.
 They'll offer one too many syrupy compliments.
 They go too far with the 'Never criticize or complain' advice and become totally passive, over-agreeable, and ineffective.

-This isn't so much a knock on the advice itself, but it's one thing to read something and another to apply it smoothly.
+This isn't so much a knock on the book's ideas themselves, but it's one thing to read something and another to apply it smoothly.
 Even seemingly simple advice like "Talk about the other person's passions" can be easier-said-than-done.
 You've got to ask good questions, engage the person, and keep the conversation going.
 It's not always so simple as going, "You like cars, huh?" and your conversational partner will start talking at you for three hours.
 It all takes practice.

-The ideas in the book can be useful, but there are other ways to approach situations as well
+The suggestions in the book can be useful, but there are other ways to approach situations as well

 The book's concepts aren't the only way to go about socializing.
 I'd think of them more as options, or items you have in your toolbox.
 For example, with certain people, in certain situations, being a good listener and speaking about the other person's interests may go a long way.
 At other times it may not work quite so magically.
 Occasionally you really may be able to make a friend by doing the opposite of what the book suggests and talking about yourself and trying to get the other person interested in you.
 Sure, that approach can backfire a lot of times, but sometimes it does work.
 In some circumstances it may be best to avoid confrontation.
 In others the wisest course of action may be to act more hard-nosed and assertive.
 There are all kinds of ways to do well with people, as long as your approach is well matched to your audience and you carry it out skillfully.